Is there an ideal age for a breast reduction surgery? It all depends on your unique situation.

-Dr. Comizio is always open, honest and informative with her potential breast reduction patients.
-When asked the ideal time to have the surgery performed, her typical response to patients is, “It depends,” and usually accompanies that response with a series of questions.
+Dr. Comizio is often asked if there is an ideal age to have breast reduction surgery.
+Of course, it is always important to consider the personal situation and health of each patient.
+Dr. Comizio will always be upfront and honest in her response.
+The ideal age for each individual depends on the answers to a series of questions.
 Typically, women looking for a breast reduction have large, natural breasts that cause them medical issues, including pain in the neck, back, and/or shoulders, deep and painful shoulder indentations from bra straps, and even migraine headaches.
 On the surface, it is logical to think the best time to have a breast reduction procedure performed is sooner rather than later.
 Often, a breast reduction can help alleviate pain and provide comfort and relief.
 However, it’s important to consider your goals for the future.

 One of the primary reasons Dr. Comizio believes that timing of a breast reduction is personal, is because many women of childbearing age have different goals for family planning.
 Among those who think or know they want to have children, there are different goals and desires for breastfeeding.
 Breast reduction surgery includes incisions through breast ducts and can impact future breastfeeding – however, it is still possible to breastfeed after having breast reduction surgery.
 Success with breast feeding is not always guaranteed – regardless of whether a woman has had surgery on their breasts.
 Therefore, a general rule of thumb is if a women feels 100% confident she would like to breastfeed her children, it is usually recommended to wait until after they have completed pregnancy and lactation before having surgery.
-If there are issues breastfeeding, it will also help them eliminate breast reduction surgery as the cause.
+If there are issues breastfeeding, it will also help eliminate breast reduction surgery as the cause.
 If a mom is open to formula feeding due to issues with breast feeding, it may be beneficial to have a smaller, more comfortable breast size prior to having children to alleviate any additional pain or issues.

-The Importance of a Consult
+The importance of a consult